The Abstract Noun

 When Joseph dived into the violent waves to rescue a drowning puppy, his bravery amazed the crowd of fishermen standing on the dock.

 Bravery, one of the nouns in this sentence, is an example of an abstract noun.
 You can see Joseph, the water, and the crowd.
 But you cannot see bravery itself.
-Bravery has no color, size, shape, sound, odor, flavor, or texture; it has no quality that you can see, hear, smell, taste, or touch.
+Nor can you use your ears, nose, tongue, or fingertips to experience it, for bravery has no color, size, shape, sound, odor, flavor, or texture.
 Any noun that escapes your five senses is an abstract noun.

 Joseph cuddled the wet puppy under his warm jacket.